 Adjusting Location.
 The office address designated in accordance with Section 15402 of these regulations where:

-(1) Tthe named administrator of the self-insurer fulfills his/her function; and

-(2) The original records called for in Article 9 of these regulations are maintained.
+the named administrator of the self-insurer fulfills his/her function;(2) The original records called for in Article 9 of

 In the event that claims are administered at the home of a telecommuting adjuster, the location shall be considered as a separate adjusting location for reporting and audit purposes unless the telecommuting adjuster reports to a California location of the administrator no less than weekly.